phreax/asciiplayer/README.md

 Links
 -----

 + A really well written tutorial on the FFMpeg API can be found [here][api].
-Though it's sligtly out of date, it shows in very detailled fashion how to write a fully functional video player in under 1000 lines of C code, using FFMpeg and SDL.
+Though it's sligtly out of date, it shows in a very detailed fashion, how to write a fully functional video player in under 1000 lines of C code, using FFMpeg and SDL.

 + The official [FFMpeg Documention][doc]